 Huw Llewelyn Morgan was born in Newport, South Wales in 1975.
 He read music at St Edmund Hall, Oxford where he was organ scholar.
 Following a career in the financial services, Huw graduated in 2007 from the Royal Academy of Music, winning the Olwen Doreen Leyshorn prize, after studying choral conducting with Patrick Russill, voice with David Lowe, and the organ with David Titterington and Susan Landale.

-Huw has directed many choirs, most recently the Hanover Choir (London), the Merbecke Choir of Southwark Cathedral, and that of St Laurence Church, Catford; he has taught for the Royal School of Church Music and managed His Majestys Sagbutts & Cornetts.
+Huw has directed many choirs, including the Hanover Choir (London) and the Merbecke Choir of Southwark Cathedral.
+He has taught for the Royal School of Church Music and managed His Majestys Sagbutts & Cornetts.
 He performs regularly as an organist, and in 2013 he recorded his debut solo CD Breaking Light for SFZ Music, described as “sparkling” and “wonderfully atmospheric” in Church Music Quarterly (June 2014).

-After a spell living in Hamilton, New Zealand, Huw now lives with his wife Emma and daughter Arwen in rural South Wales and Bristol.
+After a spell living in Hamilton, New Zealand, Huw now lives with his wife Emma and daughters in Bristol.
 He is a keen photographer, follower of rugby and cricket, and enjoys walking in the ancient rural landscapes of Britain.

 Huw conducted The Ripieno Choir from July 2018 to March 2023.